Nonye2K3/chia/Raspberry-Pi.md

 sudo apt-get install build-essential cmake libgmp-dev libffi-dev libssl-dev -y sudo apt-get install python3-venv libboost-python-dev -y
 ```
+Starting with version 1.0 beta 6 you will need a cmake version of 3.14 or newer.
+Ubuntu 20.04LTS ships with a perfectly adequate CMake version 3.16.3.

 This install will pull chia-blockchain components from [PyPi](https://pypi.org/)
 ```bash
 python3 -m venv venv